bseltz-cohesity/scripts/python/protectFlashblade/README.md

 ## Download the script

-You can download the scripts using the following commands:
+You can download the scripts using the following commands (using curl on Linux):

 ```bash
 # download commands